Meet the Innkeepers

 The inn is also home to Oreo and Harley, the friendly family pets.
 Oreo is a Shih Tzu and Harley is a Lhasa Apso.
-They are both hypoallergenic dog breeds and enjoy time in the beautifully landscaped yard but are never allowed in the guest room areas.
+They are both hypoallergenic dog breeds and they enjoy time in the beautifully landscaped yard.
+They are happy to say hello to guests who request to meet them but they are never allowed in the guest room areas.

 In 1896, Elmer and Charity Rush Craig* moved from Wisconsin to what is now Asheville's Montford Historic District.
 Hoping to help Mr. Craig's deteriorating health, the couple built this beautiful Queen Anne neo-Classical home as their permanent North Carolina residence.